Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Attack the Catalyst inside Cerberus's mouth.
 The creature holding the Catalyst will occasionally back away into the abyss and send out enemies for the player to deal with.
 The other 2 Cerberus heads will navigate semi-randomly around the arena and unleash simple attacks, Managing the player's attention in all different directions will be the main source of difficulty in this fight.

-Attack Patterns:
+- Attack Patterns:

-- Enemies
-	- Swarmer
-	- Missile
-	- Sniper
-	- Treasure
-	- Roamer
-	- Sponge
+	- Rapid Fire enemy spawn portals
+	- Either of the two side heads can crash down near the edge of the arena.
+	- Need more.
+Write stuff down later

 ---